Ensure your passport is up to date and valid for the next six months and that you have obtained your visa for China.

 You don't need to tip the taxi driver.
 However, if the driver helps you with heavy luggage or takes special ways to reach your destination on time, then one or two dollars will be ok.

 We pay our guides and drivers a base salary plus a performance bonus however we realize that some people might like to tip guides or drivers for their service.
-As a guideline US$3-5/CNY15-30 per person per day is suggested to tip your guide and half amount is for the driver.
+The suggestions as followed:

 Many tour companies include mandatory shopping stops at stores and factories, where the tour companies or guides receive some compensation for doing so.
 This tour does not include those mandatory stops, but I'm sure you will have opportunities to pick up some souvenirs along the way.
 Don't forget there is a strict luggage weight limit along the way, until we get to Hong Kong.
 Then you can buy an extra suitcase and "shop till you drop," subject to your returning airlines baggage policy.